CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-04-28-Those Who Live and Travel in the Dark.md

 <sub>Map made by Alan Ren, Candice Siyun Ji, Kelly Shining Hong, Wei Xiao</sub>

-<sub>Green is non-built features vs. Orange is built features</sub>
+*Green is non-built features vs. Orange is built features*

 The findings from the machine learning classification models reveal that towns located at the end of informal bus routes generally have lower levels of built features compared to their respective city centers.
 For example, in Nairobi, the four towns of Githunguri, Karen Hardy, Kiserian, and Misiri Village at the end of the informal bus route exhibit an average of only 7.9% of built features, while the central coordinate of Nairobi has an 83.2% built area.
 Similarly, in Addis Ababa, the four towns of Akaki, Alem Gena, Menagesha, and VFAC at the end of the informal bus route exhibit an average of 62.0% of built features compared to the central coordinates’ 89.3% built area.
 These results indicate a possible relationship between the absence of formal transportation infrastructure and the built environment and urban fabric in these regions.